rschristopher/ischristtrue.com/src/modern-views/index.md

 > Together with the monuments of culture there crumble also the last obstacles to the fulfillment of our revolutionary task.
 Now that everything is in ruins, we are forced to rebuild Europe.
 In the past, private possessions tied us to a bourgeous restraint.
 Now the bombs, instead of killing all Europeans have only smashed the prison walls which kept them captive.
 In trying to destroy Europe’s future, the enemy has only succeeded in smashing its past; and with that, everything old and outworn has gone.

-And thus we can trace the modern view back further; at least to Marxism, and it is here we find the mad prophet Nietzsche,
+And thus we can trace the modern view back further; to Marx in the 1800s, and it is here we find the mad prophet Nietzsche,

 > It may be that I am the first
 > to light upon an idea which will